Seneca-ICTOER/OPS635/docs/landing-page.md

 ## Weekly Schedule

-Weekly topic, lab, and assignment information is available on the OPS635 Weekly Schedule page (ADD LINK HERE TOO).
+Weekly topic, lab, and assignment information is available on the OPS635 [Weekly Schedule page](./weekly-schedule.md).

 ## Supplies Checklist